 The recreational user group includes those involved in active recreation (e.g., bicyclists, joggers, hunters, recreational boaters) and those involved in more passive recreational activities (e.g., traveling along a scenic route, wildlife observation or walking).
-For some of these viewers, scenery is a very important part of their recreational experience, and recreational users often have continuous views of landscape features over relatively long periods of time.
+For some of these viewers, scenery is a very important part of their recreational experience, and recreational users may have continuous views of landscape features for an extended period, depending upon their activity and intentions.
 However, most recreational viewers will only view the surrounding landscape from ground-level or water-level vantage points.
 Recreational users' sensitivity to visual quality and landscape character will be variable, depending on their reason for visiting the area.
 However, it is assumed recreators are generally considered to have relatively high sensitivity to scenic quality and landscape character.